Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I

-Hence, we consider that countless patterns of non-periodic tilings with three types of pentagons can be generated based on $T_{s}$ (although the patterns exhibit the first and second series).
-From Figure~\ref{Fig.4-11}, we assume that the first pattern series of $T_{s}$ is a case in which the pentagons of one of three locations corresponding to the rhombuses with an acute angle of $30^ \circ$ contained in three \mbox{Tile$(1, 1)$}, which were used in the two Mystics in $C_{7}(2)$, are marked without asterisks, whereas the pentagons of locations corresponding to the other rhombuses with an acute angle of $30^ \circ$ are marked with asterisks.
-From Figure~\ref{Fig.4-14}, we assume that the second pattern series of $T_{s}$ is a case in which the pentagons of one of three locations corresponding to the rhombuses with an acute angle of $30^ \circ$ contained in three \mbox{Tile$(1, 1)$}, which were used in the two Mystics in $C_{7}(2)$, are marked with asterisks, whereas the pentagons of locations corresponding to the other rhombuses with an acute angle of $30^ \circ$ are marked without asterisks.
+Hence, we consider that countless patterns of non-periodic tilings with three types of pentagons can be generated based on $T_{s}$ (although the patterns fall into the first and second series).
+Based on Figure~\ref{Fig.4-11}, we assume that the first pattern series of $T_{s}$, where the original rhombus is not subdivided into smaller similar rhombuses, represents the case in which the pentagons at one of the three locations corresponding to rhombuses with an acute angle of $30^ \circ$, which are contained in three \mbox{Tile$(1, 1)$} used in the two Mystic regions in $C_{7}(2)$ (and $C_{6}(2)$), are marked without asterisks, whereas the pentagons at locations corresponding to the other rhombuses with an acute angle of $30^ \circ$ are marked with asterisks.
+Based on Figure~\ref{Fig.4-14}, we assume that the second pattern series of $T_{s}$, where the original rhombus is not subdivided into smaller similar rhombuses, represents the case in which the pentagons at one of the three locations corresponding to rhombuses with an acute angle of $30^ \circ$, which are contained in three \mbox{Tile$(1, 1)$} used in the two Mystic regions in $C_{7}(2)$ (and $C_{6}(2)$), are marked with asterisks, whereas the pentagons at locations corresponding to the other rhombuses with an acute angle of $30^ \circ$ are marked without asterisks.